 Pressing the individual camera buttons will cause the selected camera to display full screen, and pressing the button again toggles between different display formats.
 The available formats are: PIP, 2x2, 1+5, 1+7 and 3x3.
-Buttons are also used to enter passwords.
+Buttons 1 to 8 are also used to enter passwords.